willywill/tele-captcha/README.md

 # tele-captcha
-A telegram bot that implements captcha for new users joining
+A Telegram bot that implements captcha for new users joining